sinelaw/infernu/README.md

 # Infernu

 Static type inference for JavaScript.
+(In early development.)

 See the [intro blog post](https://noamlewis.wordpress.com/2015/01/20/introducing-sjs-a-type-inferer-and-checker-for-javascript/) for a short discussion comparing infernu to **other type checkers**.